Can Russell Wilson and the Seahawks offense keep carrying the defense?

 Adams, though, will sit out Sunday with a strained groin, as will starting right cornerback Quinton Dunbar, two players the Seahawks acquired via trade in the offseason with the hope of again forming an imposing secondary.

-And while Miami quarterback Ryan Fitzpatrick is notably erratic, he’s good enough to do lots of damage with Seattle on Sunday not only without Adams and Dunbar but also in their second game without Bruce Irvin, who was signed in the offseason to boost the pass rush, and starting nickel Marquise Blair.
+And while Miami quarterback Ryan Fitzpatrick is notably erratic, he’s good enough to do lots of damage with Seattle not only without Adams and Dunbar but also in their second game without Bruce Irvin, who was signed in the offseason to boost the pass rush, and starting nickel Marquise Blair.

 That’s four of what were essentially the top 12 Seattle defensive players entering the season who won’t be in action Sunday (though Ugo Amadi has so far done a fine job replacing Blair).